Updated Review on Omission Beer. Is it Gluten Free Afterall?

 So Omission has a gluten-free beer.
-Well, until you read all of the stuff below, just know that it’s called “gluten-free” but it is made from barely (low-protein barley), and has a finished ppm below the FDA’s required 20ppm (parts per million).
+Well, until you read all of the stuff below, just know that it’s called “gluten-free” but it is made from barely (low-protein barley), and has a finished ppm below the FDA’s required 20ppm (parts per million) according to Omission themselves.
 It been deglutenized (is that a word, if not, I’m using it anyways).
 Let’s just look at it from a sheer product review standpoint for the new few paragraphs.
 Because it is made from barley, it tastes like a non-gluten-free beer.
 In fact, it tastes very gluten-full.
 It tastes…good.
 Even though it’s not available in Arizona, I managed to snaggle some from a local bar that had it shipped in from a distributor for an event.

 They offer two varieties, Lager and Pale Ale.